Sports journalist Grant Wahl dies in Qatar, U.S. Soccer confirms

 FIFA confirmed the death with an apology.
 Meanwhile, Qatar 2022 World Cup chief executive Nasser Al Khater responded to questioning about the death by saying, “We’re in the middle of a World Cup.
 And we have a successful World Cup.
 And this is something you want to talk about right now?”

-While Al Khater offered “condolences to his family,” the executive said “death is a natural part of life.”
+While Al Khater offered “condolences” to the man’s family, the executive said “death is a natural part of life.”

 Wahl, who wrote for Sports Illustrated from 1996 to 2021, just celebrated his birthday on Dec.
 7, saying: “No games today but very thankful for everyone.”